 The Olympic Closing Ceremony was full of culture on Sunday as viewers around the world watched the show.
 One very rare and unique moment was when Mariinsky Ballet and Bolshoi Ballet came together for a Sochi Olympics performance.
-It was an extraordinary moment as the two ballet troupes are considered fierce competitors, yet it was a beautiful moment on the stage of the Fisht Olympic Stadium floor.
+It was an extraordinary segment as the two Russian ballet troupes are considered fierce competitors, yet it was a beautiful moment on the stage of the Fisht Olympic Stadium floor.
 According to the New York Times on Sunday, the way viewers could tell the difference between the troupes was with the colors.
 Red and gold was the Bolshoi with blue and gold being the Mariinsky dancers.

 The performance was a tribute to some of the great Russian dancers including Anna Pavlovna.
 Pavlova was a Russian prima ballerina of the late 19th and early 20th centuries.
 She was a principal artist of the Imperial Russian Ballet and the Ballets Russes of Sergei Diaghilev.
 Another individual who was honored in the performance was Sergei Pavlovich Diaghilev.
 Typically he is known outside of Russia simply as Serge.
 He was a Russian art critic, patron, ballet impresario and founder of the Ballets Russes.